linz/geostore/CODING.md

 -  The formatting of code, configuration and commits are enforced by Git hooks
    -  Use [Conventional Commits](https://www.conventionalcommits.org/) style commit messages

-## How to test a full import to nonprod
+## How to test a full import

-It should be possible to follow this guide step by step to import a dataset from your personal test stack into nonprod.
+Follow this guide step by step to import a dataset from your personal test stack.

-Production values are mentioned below.

-1. Set up properties of the target account, in this case nonprod:
+1. Set up properties:

    ```shell
    export GEOSTORE_AWS_ACCOUNT_ID=632223577832 # Use 715898075157 in production